-his document provides a brief overview of the findings from four separate risk assessments procured by WRAP and Zero Waste Scotland that examine the safety of composts and digestates when used on agricultural land.
+his document provides a brief overview of the findings from a risk assessment procured by WRAP and Zero Waste Scotland that examines the safety of digestates when used on agricultural land.
 Background information on the regulatory controls governing compost and digestate production and use in Scotland is also provided.
-More detailed summaries of the risk assessments can be downloaded from the WRAP website1.
+A more detailed summary of the risk assessment can be downloaded from the WRAP website1.